code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

     openssl req -new -x509 -days 365 -key root.key -out root.pem

-Where the number after days is the length of time the certificate is valid for.
+Where the number after days (365 above) is the length of time the certificate is valid for.
 You will be prompted for several parameters that can be stored within the certificate, including:

 * Country Name (2 letter code)
 * State or Province Name (full name)